NectLevel29/Viet-Instruments/README.md

 ## About

-Explore and experience traditional music of the three regions of North, Central and South Vietnam with the Vietnamese Folk Instruments application.
-This is a priceless musical treasure, synthesizing hundreds of types of folk instruments and unique traditional music from across the country.
+Explore and experience traditional instruments of Vietnam from the three regions of North, Central and South Vietnam with the Viet Instruments application.
+The app empowers users to access detailed information, high-quality imagery, and audio samples, offering a rich exploration of these cultural treasures

 ## Features
 - Search
 - Audio
-- Interesting Things
+- Interesting Facts

 ## Screenshots